 So I know that Jesus had our very best in mind when He continually encouraged us to give with abandon.
 Whether that’s money to a grandma on the street, food to a family who is out of work, or a hug to someone who can’t get out of the house anymore, we all have something to give.

-You’ve probably heard about RAK (Random Acts of Kindness).
+You’ve probably heard about Random Acts of Kindness (abbreviated as RAK).
 The idea is to randomly give to someone else.
 You can give something simple like paying for the person’s coffee behind you in the drive-thru or something a little more involved like making dinner for a mom who has a lot on her plate.

 Sometimes we do it anonymously, leaving only a card with Scripture behind for the person to enjoy.
 In that case, we imagine their smile and feel great joy ourselves, knowing we played a part in making someone’s day just a little brighter.
 Other times we reveal our identity while still making it random.
 This is usually when it involves food and we want the family to be able to trust that it’s safe to eat.

-The purpose of RAK is to bless someone for absolutely no reason while expecting nothing in return.
+The purpose of random acts of kindness is to bless someone for absolutely no reason while expecting nothing in return.
 It’s a priceless treasure to do just that.

 Giving is an attitude we want to cultivate in our homes.

 As Christians, our mission is to become more Christlike.
 If there is one word that fits the ACTIONS of Christ on earth more than any other, it’s giving.
 He GAVE His life for us.
 He GAVE healing, food, time, prayers, comfort, living water, and so much more.
 In Matthew 25:35-46, Jesus tells us that giving to others is as if we are giving directly to Him.
 This is because He is full of overwhelming compassion and love for all people.
-RAK allows us to show compassion and love towards others in Jesus’ name, both for His cause and for His sake.
+Random acts of kindness allow us to show compassion and love towards others in Jesus’ name, both for His cause and for His sake.

 Let’s face it, life is busy, hard, and full of demands.
 Giving shouldn’t be one more thing piled on an already CONSUMED schedule.
-RAK makes it easy to give because you can choose activities to fit in your schedule, budget, and even your lifestyle.
-For example, if today’s agenda includes a trip to the DMV for a license, you’d better believe we’re going armed with a RAK card and a sweet treat to leave at the counter when we are done.
-The beauty of RAK is that instead of adding one more thing, it blends in with your already overflowing life, sprinkling in joy for those around you (and a little for yourself).
+These printables make it easy to give because you can choose activities to fit in your schedule, budget, and even your lifestyle.
+For example, if today’s agenda includes a trip to the DMV for a license, you’d better believe we’re going armed with a Random Acts of Kindness printables card and a sweet treat to leave at the counter when we are done.
+The beauty is that instead of adding one more thing, it blends in with your already overflowing life, sprinkling in joy for those around you (and a little for yourself).

 It builds family unity by giving you a common cause and a sense of doing something for others.